Friends of Norwich School (FONS)

 Second Hand Uniform Shop

 Friends of Norwich School volunteers run a Second Hand shop for parents.
 All items provided by parents are either donated or sold on a 50/50 basis.
-The shop sells a wide range of pre-used uniform and sportswear, in addition to specialist footwear (Astro/rugby/hockey etc) and sports equipment/protection as donated.
-The income generated by the sale of second-hand items not only supports a wide variety of projects for pupils within the school but is a very useful service for parents and pupils alike.
+The shop sells a wide range of pre-used uniform and sportswear, in addition to specialist footwear (Astro/rugby/hockey etc) and sports equipment/protection alongside Scouts kit.
+The income generated by the sale of second hand items not only supports a wide variety of projects for pupils within the school but is a very useful service for parents and pupils alike.

 Sale dates

-We are pleased to announce that the Uniform Shop will be open again this term between 15:00 and 16:30, at 15 Upper King Street.
+We are pleased to announce that the Uniform Shop will be open again this term at 15 Upper King Street, you can find the dates and timings below, please note that timings differ depending on the dates!

 Location